 In this interview, Nuno Paiva das Neves, Head of Customer Success at SafetyCulture EMEA, talks about the importance of integrating customer feedback into developing a coherent and cohesive customer journey.

-Building a good relationship takes a lot of effort and time, but it can be halted right away if you do not deliver the level of success that your customers expect.
+Building a good relationship takes a lot of effort and time, but it can be halted right away if you do not deliver the level of success your customers expect.

 Background and career